10 Instagram Best Practices for Nonprofits

 Instagram Stories

 Tangible return on investment (ROI) from Instagram Stories is elusive.
 As mentioned, “Donate” stickers in stories are not effective for the vast majority of nonprofits that use them and click-throughs from “Link” stickers are low.
+According to Socialinsider, stories with videos have a higher exit rate than images, but video stories generate a higher reach.

 Instagram Live

-Like Facebook Live, for most nonprofits, Instagram Live is best used periodically for special events and campaigns and even though you can add a “Donate” button to your live streams, thus far according to the Nonprofit Tech for Good Report, fundraising through Instagram Live has been unsuccessful.
+Like Facebook Live, for most nonprofits, Instagram Live is best used periodically for special events and campaigns and even though you can add a “Donate” button to your live streams, thus far according to the most recent Nonprofit Tech for Good Report, fundraising through Instagram Live has been unsuccessful.
 If you have an influencer willing to go live with a “Donate” button, that could be effective, but that strategy is only relevant to a very few well-connected large nonprofits.

 10) Study and use Meta Business Suite.

-That said, Meta Business Suite is available on Desktop (business.facebook.com) and as a mobile app (App Store, Google Play) and the platform toolset is extensive:
+That said, Meta Business Suite is available on Desktop (business.facebook.com) and as a mobile app (App Store, Google Play), and the platform toolset is extensive:

 • Share posts, reels, and stories to Facebook and Instagram (Threads is likely coming soon)